smartmediausers/SA_February25protest/README.md

-# Análise dos comentários no YouTube do evento de 25 de Fevereiro

-Repositório com scripts python para processamento dos dados referente a coleta realizado no YouTube.
-O mesmo contém scripts para geração dos gráficos gerados no artigo tal como as segmentações por palavras e também os resultados de análise de sentimento extraídas ao longo do tempo.

-Autores:
+# Analysis of the YouTube comments on the February 25th event

+Repository with Python scripts for processing data related to the collection carried out on YouTube.
+It contains scripts for generating the graphs presented in the article, as well as segmentations by words and also the results of sentiment analysis extracted over time.

+Authors:

- - Alan Cesar Belo Angeluci
+ - Alan César Belo Angeluci
  - Carlos Henrique Sabino Caldas
  - Gustavo Moreira Calixto